 - Create a culture of guidance and feedback

 - Move from command and control to collaboration

 - Learn to offer both praise and criticism helpfully and humbly

 Emotionally Intelligent Leadership

 Emotions are data!
 Emotionally intelligent leaders - those who can identify, understand and regulate their own emotional data - positively impact the emotions and experience of others.
 Research shows that these leaders have a happier, more creative, and innovative workforce.
-In this interactive session, you will learn the core skills of emotional intelligence and practices that will help you cultivate and deepen these skills, including:
+This interactive session, the core skills of emotional intelligence and practices that will help you cultivate and deepen these skills.
+You will learn how to:

-- Understanding what emotions support and hinder your tasks as leaders
+- Understand what emotions support and hinder your tasks as leaders

-- Supporting those you lead in learning all of these practices
+- Support those you lead in learning all of these practices

 This course requires about eight hours to complete.
 There are three two-hour live sessions on Jan 26, 27 and 28 from 1:00 to 3:00 p.m.
 ET.
 Online content will be available from Jan 12 to Feb 23, 2021 including activities related to the live sessions, community discussions, and learning resources.

 Group discounts are available.
 Contact Meredith Courtney to learn more.